LuxLang/lux/documentation/book/the_lux_programming_language/chapter_5.md

   (-> Nat Nat Nat)
   (case n
     0 acc
-    _ (factorial' (n.* n acc) (dec n))
+    _ (factorial' (n.* n acc) (-- n))
     ))
 ```

 As you may imagine, `case` is the pattern-matching macro.

 It takes the data you want to pattern-match against (in this case, the `n` variable), and then tests it against several patterns until it finds a match, in which case it executes its branch.

 Here, we test if `n` equals `0`.
 If it does, we just return the `acc` value.

 Otherwise, we have a _default_ branch with a pattern that doesn't test anything called `_`.
 That will handle the case where the input is greater than 0.

 The _"default"_ branch works because we're binding the value of `n` onto a variable called `_`, and binding always succeeds, which is why we can use that branch as a default.